Ryoishin/php-telegram-userbot/readme.md

 Every time a new `$update` arrives, all components are loaded anew.

-That is, you can launch the userbot once and change the component code on the fly without fear of errors that the userbot will not crash.
+That is, you can launch the userbot once and change the component code on the fly without fear of errors that the userbot will crash.

 For example, you can see `ping` component [here](https://github.com/aethletic/php-telegram-userbot/tree/master/components/ping).